Chicago Firefighter-EMT Erik Zuma Is Charged With Raping Someone He Knows, But He's Still On The Job

 CHICAGO (CBS) — A Chicago firefighter-EMT stands charged with raping someone he knows – but call 911 for help, and he may still be the one who responds.

-As CBS 2 Political Investigator Dana Kozlov learned Tuesday, the firefighter is still working.READ MORE: Bronzeville Woman Pays Plumber To Fix Sewage Backup, Only To Find Out It Was On City Property
+As CBS 2 Political Investigator Dana Kozlov learned Tuesday, the firefighter is still working.READ MORE: Chicago School Board To Discuss 2022 Budget Proposal Wednesday; Teachers Union Demands Redo To Help Students With Trauma

 Erik Zuma, 31, works out of a firehouse at 44th Street and Ashland Avenue in Back of the Yards.
 As a firefighter-EMT, he responds to medical and other calls for people in distress.